Online Casino Safety Guide (2026)

 How can I gamble safely?

-Set limits, use safe payment options, never chase losses, and take breaks.
+Set limits, use safer payment methods, avoid chasing losses, and take breaks.
 If gambling stops being fun, stop and get help.

 What's new for casino safety in 2026?